 Executive Sessions

 Independent Directors meet periodically outside of regularly scheduled Board meetings.
+The Company has scheduled four executive sessions that include only independent Directors for 2012.
 These sessions are led by the Chairman of the Board.
-The Independent directors met four times during 2012.

 Committees of the Board